-Following the General Election, David was elected to the influential Treasury Select Committee and served on the Committee until his appointment, in November 2010, as a Parliamentary Private Secretary to the Rt Hon Damian Green MP, Minister for Immigration, until 2012, and from then Minister for Policing and Criminal Justice.
+In July 2014, David was appointed as Parliamentary Private Secretary to the Rt Hon David Lidington MP, Minister for Europe.
+Prior to this, he was Parliamentary Private Secretary to the Rt Hon Damian Green MP, Minister for Policing & Criminal Justice (2012-14) and Minister for Immigration (2010-12).
+David was elected to the influential Treasury Select Committee, after the 2010 general election, and served on the Committee until his appointment in November 2010 as a Parliamentary Private Secretary.
 David is the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Secretary of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.

 David is also an active campaigner in Parliament, focusing on issues relating to the economy and business, including: support for entrepreneurs and first-time employers; promoting exports; and deregulation.
 His articles have been published by among others: the Wall Street Journal, the Daily Telegraph, and City AM.